microconfig/microconfig/README.md

 # Running config build
 Micronfig stores configuration with its own format.
 During config build Micronfig will inline all includes, resolve placeholders, evaluate expression language, copy templates and built config files to specific folder for each service.

-To run build you have to download Microconfig release from: https://github.com/microconfig/microconfig/releases
+To run build you can download Microconfig release from: https://github.com/microconfig/microconfig/releases

 Microconfig build params:
 * Full or relative config root dir.
 Param 'root='.